 Goats (and cows, and all other mammals) only produce milk if they are bred and give birth, so a dairy goat must have a kid in order to produce milk.

-A goat's gestation period is five months, from breeding to kidding.
+The goat gestation period is five months, from breeding to giving birth (kidding).

 When should you breed your goat?